MeFerdi/AirBnB_clone/README.md

-# Welcome to the AirBnB clone project!
+# Welcome to the AirBnB Clone project!
 A team project to build a clone of AirBnB(https://www.airbnb.com/)

 # General concepts in review